Part 1: CAD-Embedded CFD Solution

 While pushing simulation forward in the design cycle is a noble concept that has the potential to reduce costly engineering change orders, getting there is not as simple as making CFD analysis available to designers within the 3D CAD interfaces they are familiar with.
 From our vantage point, a direct CAD interface with CFD in and of itself does not provide any new or improved solutions to the biggest challenges of CFD simulation, i.e., geometry simplification and cleanup, extracting the fluid region from what is typically a 3D model of the solids involved, ensuring simulation accuracy through high-quality meshing, and CFD process quality controls.
 Claims that CAD integration provides a significant advantage to any of these well-known challenges are mostly false.

 Never-minding that CAD integration is not the utopia that software marketeers make it out to be, these tools have been adopted by thousands of users and are popular with companies developing fluid-related products on modest budgets.
 One particularly beneficial aspect of CAD embedded or CAD-linked CFD that should be noted is its potential for enabling and streamlining parametric studies.
+As of 2026, the integration of AI-driven design agents has further enhanced this by automating the setup of these studies based on natural language "design goals."

 Never-minding that CAD integration is not the utopia that software marketers make it out to be, these tools have been adopted by thousands of users and are popular with companies developing fluid-related products on modest budgets.